Nicholas-0/10k-book-recommender/README.md

 different libraries and versions.
 As an alternative, you can install them from source.

-I have also created a notebook `book_recommender_main.ipynb` in this repository which can be run on Google Colab without the need to install all the libraries.
+I have also created a notebook `10k_book_recommender_system.ipynb` in this repository which can be run on Google Colab without the need to install all the libraries.

 ## Running the code
 ### Using Google Colab
-I recommended running the code using `book_recommender_main.ipynb`.
-This way you don't have to install all the libraries listed below as they are already included in Colab.
+I recommended running the code using `10k_book_recommender_system.ipynb`.
+This way you don't have to install all the libraries listed above as they are already included in Colab.
 It also provides a free GPU which makes training much faster if you don't have a GPU on your computer.